NCAS-CMS/pyfive/doc/quickstart/installation.rst

 .. note::

-    Our dependencies are all from ``conda-forge`` so there is no issue related to the buggy (and paid-for) Anaconda main/defaults channel!
+    Our dependencies are all from conda-forge, ensuring a smooth and reliable installation process.

 Installing Pyfive from source
 -----------------------------